 As an individual progresses toward an optimal level of functioning, the behavioral health treatment team works closely with family, significant friends and outside providers to develop a personalized aftercare plan.
 Masonicare strives to assure gains made during hospitalization are maintained after discharge, and collaboration with a patient’s community physician plays a key role for positive outcomes.
 Education and support is also provided to family members—which is vital, considering many assume caregiver roles.

 Aging brings unique challenges.
 Declines in physical and cognitive functioning, the loss of a family member and decreased independence may trigger new mental health challenges—or exacerbate underlying ones.
-The dedicated team at Masonicare’s Geriatric Psychiatric Acute Care Hospital provides care for individuals experiencing acute mental health and behavioral issues later in life.
+The dedicated team at Masonicare’s Geriatric Psychiatric Hospital provides care for individuals experiencing acute mental health and behavioral issues later in life.

 Patients are typically ages 65 and older and are experiencing acute psychiatric symptoms or behaviors that interfere with care at home or in a skilled nursing facility.